LePhenix47/HRnet-Data-Table_npm-package/README.md

 * `title`: (optional) A string value that adds a caption to the table.

-* `search`: (optional) A boolean value that determines whether the table should have a search bar.
-The default value is `false`.

 * `sort`: (optional) A boolean value that determines whether the table should be sortable.
 The default value is `false`.

 * `filter`: (optional) A boolean value that determines whether the table should be filterable.
 The default value is `false`.